IBM Cloud Docs

 Defect fix: Custom word translations now accept commas in all cases

 Defect fix: Word translations added to custom models now accept commas in all cases.
-Previously, a comma in a translation could occasionally cause the translation to fail to generate valid audio when used for speech syntheses.
+Previously, a comma in a translation might occasionally cause the translation to fail to generate valid audio when used for speech syntheses.
 This problem was identified in US English custom models.

 Defect fix: French synthesis of dates is now consistent